sangcu/build99.com/page-views/docs/_contents/5_Application-Guides/3_Working-with-database.md

 Staging
 ```

-In this example, you're in Development environment.
-Let run the command to restore
+In this example, you're in `Development` environment.
+Let's run the command to restore

 ```console
 $ ylambda databases transfer_v1 restore transfer_latest.dump